-And that’s all I want from a commuter, where comfort and ease of use are more important than performance.
+And that’s all I want from the best electric hybrids bikes on the commute, where comfort and ease of use are more important than performance.

 The Mycle’s five power modes seem like overkill. level 1 was fine on the flat and level 3 sufficient for most inclines, though I used level 5 at junctions to pull away from traffic.

 Mycle claims a 50km range, and during testing I managed rides of 42.4km/26.3miles with 414m/1359ft of climbing and 48km/29.8miles with 302m/990ft.

 The power delivery is subtle and feeds in without jerks or surprises.
 The power smoothly complements the seven-speed drivetrain, with its 48t chainring and 14-28t cassette offering a range of easy-going gears.

 Shifting from the Shimano Tourney mech and Microshift trigger shifter felt quick and positive with no rattles or chain noise.
 It works very well, belying its ‘budget’ status.

 The square-tapered bottom bracket may seem dated, but for a bike of this type it’s all you need.
 The Prowheel cranks are well finished and there’s a double-sided chainguard.

 And while there is a wider Q-factor (the distance between the pedal centres) than on a performance bike, you appreciate the extra distance when you’re wearing trousers.

 The Mycle’s cable-operated disc brakes did feel squishy at first, but after a bit of fettling they gave all the power I required, even on steep descents.
 The long plastic brake levers have a good shape but do bend when you’re really wrenching on them.